Eldorado Resorts Inc. [ERI] – Analyzing the ERI using Fundamentals and Trend Analysis

 Now let’s turn to look at profitability: with a current Operating Margin for Eldorado Resorts Inc. [ERI] sitting at 15.90% and its Gross Margin at 50.50%, this company’s Net Margin is now 3.20.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

+This company’s Return on Total Capital is 8.87, and its Return on Invested Capital has reached 1.65.
+Its Return on Equity is 7.40%, and its Return on Assets is 1.40%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates ERI financial performance.

+Turning to investigate this organization’s capital structure, Eldorado Resorts Inc. [ERI] has generated a Total Debt to Total Equity ratio of 334.58.
+Similarly, its Total Debt to Total Capital is 76.99, while its Total Debt to Total Assets stands at 66.27.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 310.76, and its Long-Term Debt to Total Capital is 71.51.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 10.99 and its Total Debt to EBITDA Value is 5.26.
-The Enterprise Value to Sales for this firm is now 2.93.
-Eldorado Resorts Inc. [ERI] has a Price to Book Ratio of 4.14, a Price to Cash Flow Ratio of 15.00 and P/E Ratio of 10.46.
+The Enterprise Value to Sales for this firm is now 2.93, and its Total Debt to Enterprise Value stands at 0.46.
+Eldorado Resorts Inc. [ERI] has a Price to Book Ratio of 4.14, a Price to Cash Flow Ratio of 15.00 and P/E Ratio of 12.55.
 These metrics all suggest that Eldorado Resorts Inc. is more likely to generate a positive ROI.

 Conclusion: Is Eldorado Resorts Inc. [ERI] a Reliable Buy?